freelancing-mistakes

 1. You believe you are more knowledgeable

-Remember the adage, “the customer is always right?”
+Remember the adage, “The customer is always right?”
 Well, it’s true… for the most part.
 Pay attention to their needs and respect their viewpoint.
 By all means, make suggestions; after all, they are paying for your knowledge.
 Just remember that you don’t always know better than your client because that isn’t always the case.

 1. You’ve scattered yourself far too thinly